otacon6530/VideoGame/README.md

 ### Installing

-Copy contents of game folder to webserver.
+Copy to webserver.

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+Not currently decied

 ## Authors